EN 16931 Standard Germany: Format, Example & Specification

 4. Extensibility – CIUS and Extensions:

-The standard allows localized adaptations through Core Invoice Usage Specifications (CIUS).
+The standard allows localised adaptations through Core Invoice Usage Specifications (CIUS).
 A CIUS refines the core model for specific national or sector needs without breaking compatibility.
 Germany’s XRechnung is a CIUS that adds routing fields for public sector invoicing.
 Extensions can include extra optional data agreed upon between trading partners, provided they do not alter mandatory elements.

 5. Interoperability and Automation: